mavleo96/cse538-assignments/hw2/README.md

 ### 2.1 Preparing the dataset

 Now fill in the `chunk_tokens` function below.
 The function should split a larger token sequence into multiple, smaller sequences of size `chunk_len - 2`.
-Append the BOS token id as the first and EOS as the last index of the chunk.
-Sometimes the last chunk may not have the required number of tokens, so fill in the gap using the pad token.
+Append the BOS token id at the start and EOS token id at the end of the chunk.
+If the number of tokens are less than chunk_size, then append pad tokens after EOS.

 Same sequence length enables batch processing, which saves time during model training.